 How does forest management affect wildfires?

-Between 2011 and 2020, U.S. wildfires burned an average of 7.5 million acres of land per year, including federal, state, local and privately owned land.
-Last year, more than 10 million acres burned in wildfires.1 Though these numbers are large, they are not unprecedented.
+Between 2011 and 2020, U.S. wildfires burned an average of 7.5 million acres of land per year, including federal, state, local, and privately owned land.
+In 2020, more than 10 million acres were burned in wildfires.1 Though these numbers are large, they are not unprecedented.
 Between 1926 and 1943, more than 20 million total acres burned annually in wildfires throughout the U.S., and between 1944 and 1950, more than 10 million wildfire acres burned per year in the U.S.2

 In the summer of 1910, wildfires burned approximately five million acres just on land managed by the U.S. Forest Service.3 On August 20, severe winds kicked up flames and spread embers in the Northern Rockies,4 causing three million acres to burn over the course of only two days.5 This event became known as the Big Blowup, and it cost 85 lives.6